 - Information on alternative (non-traditional) laboratory is contained in the Special Alert download;

-- FDA Safety Tip for laboratories on how workload should be calculated when using currently FDA-approved semi-automated gynecologic cytology screening devices.
+- FDA Safety Tip for laboratories on how workload should be calculated when using currently FDA-approved semi-automated gynecologic cytology screening devices; and

-To report a complaint about a laboratory, contact the appropriate State Agency that is found on the State Agency & Regional Office CLIA Contacts page located in the left navigation bar in this section.
+To report a complaint about a laboratory, contact the appropriate State Agency that is found on the State Agency & Regional Office CLIA Contacts page located in the left-hand navigation pane in this section.

 - CDC Division of Laboratory Systems - Opens in a new window